Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Most Popular Toilet Flange

-This toilet flange is designed to fit 4-inch pipes.
-It’s built with plastic PVC, and therefore shouldn’t corrode as regular metal would.
-If you had a cast-iron flange, this product should be a perfect replacement.
-It will fit cast-iron pipes but will also be suitable for drains built with other materials.
+This Oatey toilet flange is designed to fit 4-inch pipes.
+It is made of PVC plastic, so it won’t suffer corrosion as a metal flange would.
+If you currently have a cast-iron flange, this product should be an ideal replacement.
+It will fit cast-iron pipes but will also be suitable for other drain materials.

-It comes with a rubber band to keep it tightly in place inside the pipe.
-Some users were even able to insert this hardware inside their old flange without removing it.
+It features a rubber band that holds it tightly in the pipe.
+Some users are even able to insert this replacement flange inside their existing flange without removing it.

 Pros